Women in business

 5. Lead.
 In the corporate world, every position offers leadership opportunities – chances to be pro-active, even if it’s the head of the Office Party Committee.
 Find opportunities to lead at every level, as you move up the ladder to success.
 Demonstrate your people skills and your thinking skills by volunteering, and by keeping a high profile at every level of career or business growth.

 6. Network.
 If you’re working at a large company, seek out the sharpest minds – the creative, driving forces.
 They’re easy to find after you’ve been on the job for a while.
 Cultivate solid professional relationships with these business leaders.
-And if you do have a good relationship with a successful colleague, ask for a more formal mentoring relationship that delivers concentrated, real-world experience more efficiently than casual watching.1 If you own your own business, reach out to others in your community or your profession and build a network that can propel you to success.2
+And if you do have a good relationship with a successful colleague, ask for a more formal mentoring relationship that delivers concentrated, real-world experience more efficiently than casual watching.1 Professional growth can also be fostered remotely through the use of mentoring software on your computer.
+If you own your own business, you should utilize a mentor as well as reach out to others in your community or your profession and build a network that can propel you to success.2

 7. Maintain your confidence.
 You’ll hit a wall now and then.
 You’ll fall flat a time or two.
 You won’t meet your objectives as expected.
 Learn all you can from these missteps and maintain confidence in yourself and your skills.
 We often learn our best lessons from our worst mistakes.
 And just because you failed this time, it does NOT make you a failure.
 Confidence is essential in order for women to grow careers or businesses.
 Don’t let a setback derail your strategies and tactics.